WHAT’S THE ACT GOVERNMENT’S RESPONSE TO THE RECOMMENDATIONS TO PHASE OUT WOOD HEATERS IN SUBURBAN CANBERRA?

 WHY SHOULD I BE SO CONCERNED ABOUT WOOD HEATERS AND WOODSMOKE IN MY NEIGHBOURHOOD?

-Residential woodsmoke pollution comes from a number of sources, outdoor fire pits, barbeques, pizza ovens and meat smokers.
+Residential wood smoke comes from a number of sources, outdoor fire pits, barbeques, pizza ovens and meat smokers.
 Evidence shows that in Canberra the largest source of air pollution are slow combustion wood heaters.
 They are responsible for 67% of our air pollution compared to motor vehicles which are responsible for just 10%.
 The ACT Government’s own figures show air pollution increases three-fold in the cooler months of the year and it attributes it to the use of wood heaters.
 Environmental health and medical experts warn smoke from a wood-burning heater is a complex mixture of particles and gases that can seriously affect your health.
 They warn the health of those who live with a wood heater in their home can be affected just as much as those who live with one in their neighbourhood.
+Quite simply, if you can smell wood smoke in your neighbourhood you are being exposed to toxic gases and may be at risk of adverse health effects.
 In a Position Paper released in 2022, the Cancer Council ACT recommended people avoid burning wood and substitute wood burning heaters for alternative, cleaner sources of heating to reduce air pollution and their risk of cancer.
 The Heart Foundation also acknowledges the strong research evidence indicating exposure to air pollution, including wood fire smoke, is detrimental to cardiovascular health, particularly for people living with cardiovascular disease.

 There is little you can do to protect yourself from being exposed to smoke from a neighbouring wood heater and its health impacts.
 This was confirmed in 2021 by an an Asthma Australia survey of 25 thousand people which found only 28% of the general population and 18% of people with asthma said they are able to protect themselves from wood heater smoke when present and people with asthma reported they were twice as likely to get respiratory symptoms when wood heater smoke was in the air.
 In August 2021 the Centre for Air pollution, energy and health Research (CAR) released a position paper on reducing the health impacts of wood heaters in Australia and the policy implications.
 Its key points were;